chandanhpcic/docs/source/manual/install.rst

     interface.
 Type the appropriate interface name, eg. "em1" .
 Possible additional interfaces can be assigned as OPT interfaces.
 If you assigned all your interfaces you can press [ENTER] and confirm the settings.
-OPNsense will configure your system and present the login prompt when finished.
+Reticen8 will configure your system and present the login prompt when finished.

 Minimum installation actions
-    In case of a minimum install setup (i.e. on CF cards), OPNsense can be run with all standard features, except for the ones that require disk writes, e.g. a caching proxy like Squid.
+    In case of a minimum install setup (i.e. on CF cards), Reticen8 can be run with all standard features, except for the ones that require disk writes, e.g. a caching proxy like Squid.
 Do not create a swap slice, but a RAM Disk instead.
 In the GUI enable :menuselection:`System --> Settings --> Miscellaneous --> RAM Disk Settings`